Fives: Variants

 Several regional varieties of fives exist; however, most games played are either Rugby fives or Eton fives.
 Of the two, Etonian fives is the older, being played since the 17th century.
-The two major variants of the game differ primarily in the construction of the court, with Eton fives including a buttress and inside the court, and an open back wall.
+The two major variants of the game differ primarily in the construction of the court, with Eton fives including a buttress and a step inside the court, and an open back wall.

 Other variants of the game include Warminster and Winchester fives; Winchester fives has similarities to both Rugby and Etonian fives in regards to court construction, while Warminster fives dates to the late 18th century, and uses a specialised set of rules.
 The majority of fives-playing schools have only one type of court, although three schools have historically had both Eton and Rugby courts: Cheltenham, Dover, and Marlborough.